-The first option below opens it from google (which might be blocked my some companies) also try
+The first option below opens it from google (which might be blocked my some companies) also try slideshare

 Embedded PDF without the speaker notes (scroll up / down or download)